 Starving for love and craving affection

-The monster's triumphant returnAs Chelsea look at the cupcake Maya just placed before her all she could think about was how much fat and calories were in that one little tiny pink cupcake.
-It almost made her puke but she didn't because couldn't.
+The monster's triumphant returnAs Chelsea look at the cupcake Maya just placed before her all she could think about was how much fat and how many calories were in that one little tiny pink cupcake.
+It almost made her want to puke but she didn't because couldn't.
 There were two things preventing her from puking out her guts.
-First of all, she hadn't eaten anything more than a couple grapes in nearly four day and secondly, Maya was going to make her stay to help make sure Brian actually ate and didn't throw it up afterwards, which in her mind was the most hypocritical thing she could do.
-How could she make sure he eats when she wasn't even eating?
-Maya wasn't at fault for any of this.
+First of all, she hadn't eaten anything more than a couple grapes in nearly four day and secondly, Maya was going to make her stay to help make sure Brian actually ate.
+The second she found the most hypocritical thing she could do.
+How could she force him to eat when she wasn't even eating?
+Maya wasn't at fault for any of this though.
 She had no idea that Chelsea wasn't eating, she only knew about Brian and for now Chelsea was intent on keeping it that way.
 Maya didn't need to know.
 No one needed to know.

-"Here Brian eat this," demanded Maya sliding a vanilla cupcake with strawberry frosting and assorted sprinkles Brian's way.
+It was her dirty little secret and hers alone, "Here Brian eat this," demanded Maya sliding a vanilla cupcake with strawberry frosting and assorted sprinkles Brian's way.
 Brian took off the wrapper slowly and when the wrapper was completely off he took a normal sized bite and chewed slowly and swallowed.
 After about 4 bites Brian looked over at Chelsea pleadingly as to say 'save me from this hell' but she couldn't, she had her own hell to save herself from.
 Chelsea really wished she could have helped him though.
-It made her cry watching the guy she'd secretly loved for so many years that helpless.
+It made her cry watching the guy she had been in love with for so many years and cared about for even longer that helpless.
 He was only a small fragment of what he once was and it was tearing her apart to know that.

 "Chelsea, you don't want your cupcake?"
 Asked Maya quizzically because normally she would be digging straight in the cupcake.
 Well, not really normally considering for the past few months Chelsea had been eating less and less to the point of not eating at all sometimes.
 This wasn't a new thing either, it had been happened periodical since she was five just this time she couldn't shake it.
 It was a monster that kept coming back and every time it returned it was stronger than when it left.
 She was scared one day it would completely consume her.
 She knew one day it would.
 She was just hoping it wasn’t any time soon.

-"Oh, s**t, yeah I was so focused on Brian, I forgot about it," She lied.
-She took a very small bite of her cupcake chewing it slowly, then she took two more giant bites and chewed them very fast and swallowed.
-She repeated this another time and then another.
+"Not really that hungry I guess," She lied.
+Chelsea was actually unbearably hungry but she had no plans on eating especially not something was as that cupcake, "Really because you haven't eaten all day," Maya said skeptically.
+So just to be safe and to get Maya off her back she took a very small bite of her cupcake chewing it slowly, then she took two more giant bites and chewed them very fast and swallowed.
+She repeated this time and then another.
 She repeated this until the cupcake was finished.
-She was trying to act like everything was alright but if anyone actually looked her it would have been more than clear that she was far from alright.
+All the while she was trying to act like everything was alright but if anyone actually looked at her it would have been more than clear that she was far from alright.
 Lo' and behold, someone was looking at her.
-It was Brian and he knew exactly what was going on but he wasn't going to say a word.
+It was Brian and he could see she wasn't okay.
+He knew exactly what was going on but he wasn't going to say a word.

 "Okay, I have to go to the bathroom," she announced.